-A motorized off-road mobility scooter needs to be not only comfortable but to carry whatever it is you need to make your trips both safe and pleasurable.
+A motorized off-road mobility scooter needs to not only be comfortable but also carry whatever it is you need to make your trips both safe and pleasurable.
 Here are just some of the practical features you want to keep in mind.

-- Storage – Are there enough baskets, food storage, general storage units (under the seat or in the form of a trailer to be hauled by the scooter), cup- and phone-holders, etc.?
+- Storage: Are there enough baskets, food storage, general storage units (under the seat or in the form of a trailer to be hauled by the scooter), cup- and phone-holders?

-- Head-, tail- and indicator lights – Are there enough of them?
+- Head and tail lights: Are there enough of them?
 Are they well-located and highly visible?

 How Much Do 4-Wheel Drive Scooters Cost?

-Prices range from about $1,600 to $7,000 or more.
-The size and weight of the scooter affect the price as well as the number of features and accessories.
+Prices range from about $1,600 to upwards of $7,000.
+The size and weight of the scooter affect the price, as well as the number of features and accessories.

 When it comes to selecting a vehicle, don’t just go with the least expensive.
 That may even be the best choice, but if it isn’t, at the least you’ll have to return it.
 At the worst, an avoidable accident could result.
 Take your time to look and ask around.
-There’s information available, whether from online or from actual people.
+In most cases, retailers will let you test-drive their scooters.